nathunandwani/ClipperCMS/assets/snippets/ajaxSearch/ajaxSearch_readme.txt

   Originally based on the FlexSearchForm snippet created by jaredc (jaredc@honeydewdesign.com)

 ----------------------------------------------------------------
-:: Changelog:  for more details see www.evo.wangba.fr
+:: Changelog:  for more details see www.clippercms.com
 ----------------------------------------------------------------

+  25-nov-16 (1.10.4)
+    -- removed stripHtml and stripHtmlExceptImage.
+Use $modx->stripTags instead.
+    -- misc updates

   27-jan-14 (1.10.1)
     -- bugfixes